srps/philoagents-course/README.md

 ## 👥 Who Should Join?

-This course is tailored for people who learn by building.
-After completing the course, you will have our code template and enough inspiration to develop your personal agentic applications.
+**This course is tailored for people who learn by building.** After completing the course, you will have your own code template and enough inspiration to develop your personal agentic applications.

 | Target Audience | Why Join? |
 |-----------------|-----------|